 Professional standards require us to accumulate all known and likely misstatements identified during the audit, other than those that are clearly trivial, and communicate them to the appropriate level of management.
 Management has corrected all/certain such misstatements.
-In addition, two misstatements for the Successor Agency Private-purpose Trust Fund in the total amount of \$10.74 million, detected as a result of audit procedures and corrected by management were material, both individually and in the aggregate, to the aggregate remaining fund information of the financial statements taken as a whole.
+In addition, none of the misstatements detected as a result of audit procedures and corrected by management were material, either individually or in the aggregate, to each opinion unit's financial statements taken as a whole.